-Reverse factoring platforms work by connecting buyers, suppliers, and multiple banks to support the early payment of invoices to a company’s suppliers.
-They buyer will enter approved invoices into the platform, which will then automatically inform suppliers when the invoices are eligible for reverse factoring.
+Supply chain finance offers a flexible alternative to traditional factoring campaigns by leveraging a buyer’s credit rating – usually significantly higher than its smaller suppliers – to qualify for low-cost financing of invoices, by a select group of pre-agreed banking partners.
+Supply chain finance platforms work by connecting buyers, suppliers, and multiple banks to support the early payment of invoices to a company’s suppliers.
+The buyer will enter approved invoices into the platform, which will then automatically inform suppliers when the invoices are eligible for supply chain fianancing.
 The platform provides visibility to invoices that the buyer approves for payment, enabling suppliers to opt for early payment of the approved invoices – at a favorable discount compared to financing they could receive on their own.
 Once payment has been made from the banks, the buyer will then simply pay the bank on the due date.

-A key benefit of reverse factoring programs is that they require little administration from the buyers, once sellers have been onboarded into the program.
-In addition, they enable buyers to improve liquidity within their supplier base, while positively impacting their own working capital, if they choose to extend their payment terms.
+Supply chain finance enables buyers to keep, standardize, or extend their payment terms while enabling suppliers to get early payment options through one of the buyer’s participating banks with a significantly lower discount that has traditionally been possible.
+A key benefit of supply chain finance programs is that they require little administration from the buyers once sellers have been onboarded into the program.
+In addition, they enable buyers to improve liquidity within their supplier base while positively impacting their own working capital if they choose to extend their payment terms.

 Transform how you use liquidity as a dynamic vehicle for growth and value creationFind out how